Easy Gnocchi alla Sorrentina (Baked Gnocchi Recipe)

 I'll reiterate once more that good quality, fresh ingredients can *really* elevate this recipe!
 I've provided a number of suggestions below.

-Potato Gnocchi: You can use my homemade potato gnocchi recipe or a store-bought variety here!
+Potato Gnocchi: You can use my homemade potato gnocchi or a store-bought variety here!
 When I'm feeling adventurous, I like to treat this dish as a weekend project, making the gnocchi and tomato sauce from scratch.

 On busy weeknights, I'll go for a store-bought version.
 The difference?
 Store-bought versions taste a bit gummier than homemade -- but they're still delicious in this recipe.
 I recommend Mamma Emma (can be found at Eataly) or DeCecco (can be found in most grocery stores) brands.